zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 *Search*

-1. How can Azure Search be used to extract more information from Contoso's policy documents?
+1. How can Azure Cognitive Search be used to extract more information from Contoso's policy documents?

-2. Can Contoso's developers extend the capabilities of Azure Search to include in-house developed cognitive skills to enrich their search index?
+2. Can Contoso's developers extend the capabilities of Azure Cognitive Search to include in-house developed cognitive skills to enrich their search index?

 *Extensibility*